Minz16/WIFI-GETTER/README.md

 # WIFI-GETTER
 Batch file to get the wifi password.
+To get a little tutorial for the program, you have to execute it and type in 'help' or '?'.